typescript-language-server/typescript-language-server/README.md

 };
 ```

-For the request to return any reuslts some or all of the following options need to be passed through `preferences`:
+For the request to return any results, some or all of the following options need to be enabled through `preferences`:

 ```ts
 // Not officially part of UserPreferences yet but you can send them along with the UserPreferences just fine: